Qumulo/docs/_includes/content-reuse/monitoring-data-protection-reconfiguration-process.md

 {{site.data.alerts.note}}
 <ul>
-  <li>To avoid impact to frontend workloads, Qumulo Core slows down the reconfiguration process automatically.</li>
+  <li>To avoid impact to front-end workloads, Qumulo Core slows down the reconfiguration process automatically.</li>
   <li>When Qumulo Core finds missing nodes or drives, it pauses the reconfiguration process.
 When you replace or bring the nodes or drives online, the reconfiguration process continues.</li>
   <li>It isn't possible to add or replace nodes during the reconfiguration process.</li>
 </ul>